 - 80% on-demand, 20% cross-functional work cell (A-Team)

 - 80% project teams, 20% on-demand able to swarm to a team in distress and help, or join a team to teach them some new skill as appropriate.

 Some organizations will jump in, create work cell teams, and start working.
 I’ve seen it in action, and when you REALLY have enough energy in the organization to make this maneuver, by all means, go for it.

 In other cases, you will not have enough energy.
 Or you will THINK you have enough energy, but reality will hit you in the face when all the middle managers/team leads that led you to believe they are on board are not that supportive once it is time for action and for supporting the actual new structure.

 So think hard about what is your case.
 And if you want to go for a more evolutionary change mode, consider the following:

 - Start with on-demand teams

 - Pilot one initiative/project team – especially useful when you have a risky initiative with a lot of uncertainty and dependencies, that is mission critical.
 Assign the success of this team structure to one of your best and most trusted people, if not yourself.
 Whether he is the Coach, the actual Lead, or something else is secondary.
-The important thing is that he will be in charge of making the team structure work, and together with the team make the learning from that available to the rest of the organization
+The important thing is that he will be in charge of making the team structure work, and together with the team making the learning from that available to the rest of the organization

 - Move to more and more initiative teams as necessary